 There are multiple ways to find out more about your soil, it all depends upon what you would like to know:

 The Web Soil Survey (WSS) provides soil data and information produced by the National Cooperative Soil Survey.
 It is operated by the USDA Natural Resources Conservation Service (NRCS) and provides access to the largest natural resource information system in the world.
 This online resource has replaced the Soil Survey books of years past.
 If you have any questions about the web soil survey, please feel free to contact us at 513-887-3720.

-Butler SWCD works with the Ohio State Extension office of Butler County for soils testing.
+The Ohio State Extension office of Butler County offers soil testing kits.

 You will need a soil probe, auger, or spade, and a clean plastic pail, as well as a soil test packet.

 Using your digging tool take a small sample of the soil about 6-8 inches deep and place the sample in the pail.
 In total collect about 15 – 20 samples that are uniformly distributed throughout your yard so that the results will be representative of the entire area.

 All of the samples should be mixed together thoroughly in the pail and then transferred to a soil sample baggie until it is ¾ full.

 Send the sample to the appropriate lab where it will be analyzed.
 The shipping address in in the soil test packet.
 You should receive test results in about two weeks.
 The analysis takes 3 to 5 working days from the time the lab receives the samples.